Skip to content

 Pre-Operative Phase: Setting the Groundwork

 The pre-operative phase involves all the steps required to set up a maquila operation in Mexico until it’s ready to begin production and perform its first export.
-During the pre-operative phase, the readiness of the business, facility, permitting and workforce are of utmost importance.
-In this phase, most of the paperwork for incorporation, permits, studies, agreements, registrations and policies like compensation are defined.
+This includes business incorporation, facility acquisition, permitting, and initial workforce planning.

 Here's what you need to accomplish.
 Consult below for a generalized timeline of the milestones and activities for the startup of a maquila manufacturing operation in Mexico.